mmaulwurff/weapons-menu/README.md

 ## Todo

 * save custom weapon order (weapon slot and position in slot) between maps
-* take printable weapon names from tags through ZScript (keep beautified class names as a fallback)
-* maybe rewrite wmauto in ZScript
 * detect Doom IWAD and hide SSG
+* option to show weapon and/or inventory sprites instead of text tags

 ## Info